Tigers hit 4 homers in 1st inning, drill Pirates 11-5

 SCARY MOMENT

-Pirates 1B Phil Evans exited on a stretcher in the top of the sixth after colliding with RF Gregory Polanco while they tried to chase down a flyball in foul territory.
+Pirates 1B Phil Evans exited on a stretcher in the top of the sixth and taken to a hospital for observation after colliding with RF Gregory Polanco while they tried to chase down a flyball in foul territory.
 Polanco’s right elbow hit Evans in the head as the two reached for the ball.
 Evans was alert while being strapped to a board by medical personnel.
 Polanco, who also briefly went down, remained in the game.

 TRAINER’S ROOM